bhoomeendra/ML/_posts/2023-07-06-Transformers.md

 3. Merge the most frequent pair of characters into a single character.
 4. Repeat step 2 and 3 until the vocabulary size reaches the desired size.

 We now have a list of tokens that are used to tokenize the sentences in the dataset.
 We will use the tokens to convert the sentences into vectors with the help of an embedding layer every token will be mapped to a vector based on its token id.
+We also add CLS , Start and End token to each sentence.
 Now we add position encoding with this because transformer in it self is position invariant so we need to add position encoding to the tokens.
 The position encoding is a vector that is added to the embedding vector.
 The position encoding is a vector that is generated based on the position of the token in the sentence.
 The position encoding is generated using the following formula:

 $$ PE_{(pos, 2i)} = sin(pos/10000^{2i/d_{model}}) $$
 $$ PE_{(pos, 2i+1)} = cos(pos/10000^{2i/d_{model}}) $$